-The cooler the temperatures ushered in by fall lend themselves perfectly to arts & craft festivals allowing you to experience true Ozark culture.
+The cooler temperatures ushered in by fall lend themselves perfectly to arts & craft festivals allowing you to experience true Ozarks culture.
 Each September artisans line the streets in Historic Downtown Branson for the annual Autumn Daze festival.
 Dozens of vendor booths packed with handmade items are available, plus it’s a great place to take in some of Branson’s show talent in their entertainment tent.

 Located about 30 minutes north of Branson you will find the Annual Ozark Arts & Crafts Show which typically takes place the first weekend of October.
 Here you can find an abundance of handcrafted items, antiques, tasty food choices, and more.
 War Eagle, one of the largest craft fairs in the region, takes place every October and must be experienced if you are a true craft fair aficionado.
 War Eagle is located south of Branson in Rogers, Arkansas, and is a great idea for a day trip from Branson.